-During the years when Turtle-dove hunting was not permitted, although spring hunting was supposedly permitted only for Quail, the chosen dates for the season were purposely designed to overlap with the peak migration of the Turtle Dove.
+During the years when Turtle-dove hunting was not permitted, although spring hunting was supposedly permitted only for quail, the chosen dates for the season were purposely designed to overlap with the peak migration of the European Turtle-dove.
 Despite being a protected species that is red-listed by the IUCN as vulnerable to extinction and currently exempt from spring hunting by a moratorium, the extension of the season further towards the end of April put migrating turtle-doves at enormous risk from illegal hunting.

 - Flight patterns

 - Luring methods.

 Click on the tab below and have a look at the video guide (ENG and MLT versions) we prepared to make it easier for the public to report if they were aware that illegal spring hunting was taking place.
 This video helps people recognise which of these birds was being hunted and enables them to identify any illegal hunting taking place.

 Quail vs Turtle-dove

 The Common Quail & the European Turtle-dove: the four main differences you need to know

 1. Difference in appearance

 The way they fly is one huge factor that makes it unmistakable.
 Whilst Quail migrate at night and hide in vegetation during the day, Turtle Doves arrive early in the morning, normally settling in trees.